Learn-Together-Pro/cg/concepts.md

-# Key concepts of Discrete Math
+# Key concepts of Graphics

 Key concepts of Graphics